Zacky2613/The-Watcher/README.md

-# monke-bot
+# The-Watcher

-A Discord bot made by Zacky2613 & BreakerOfWind ind that contains a nword filter, for the monke server.
+A Discord bot mainly developed by Zacky2613 with help from BreakerOfWind.
+This contains a

 ## Features
-- A racial slur filter which is easier to modify and add onto
+- A configurable racial slur detector with customizable punishments & reporting.
-- A user blacklist which forces them to only send letters, numbers, and symbols found a keyboard.
+- A user blacklist that forces them to send only